Erb3/Kristsplit/README.md

 - `output`
 - `walletFormat`

 The `secret` field will contain the private key (or password) of your wallet.
-It should hopefully determine itself what format it is, but if you face issues with this please open a GitHub issue.
-For information on how to get your private key or password check out the section about "Getting private key from KristWeb" under the "FAQ" section.
+Check out the section about ["Getting private key from KristWeb"](#getting-your-private-key-from-kristweb)!

-`output` is either a string with the krist address which all krist should be tunneled to, or an object.
-If you go the route of objects, you have to make a key-value pair where the key is an output address, and the value is a number representing the percent of input to send to it.
-Just read the example config.
+`output` is either a string with the krist address which all krist should be sent to, or an object.
+If you go the route of objects, you have to make a key-value pair where the key is an output address, and the value is a number representing the percent to send to it.

 `walletFormat` refers to the wallet format you want to use with your private key.
 You most likly want KristWallet, but in some cases your private key might already be transformed, and you should use `api`.
-This field is optional, and if you don't specify it, it will guess based on if your private key ends in `-000`.
+This field is optional, and if you don't specify it, it will make an educated guess.

 Anywhere in the config that you can put an address, you can also put a krist name with or without a metaname.